Maboroshy/midi-scripter/extra/Ableton Remote Script/readme.md

 3. Install the script following
    [the official guide](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts):
-   copy the folder from .zip file to your Ableton Live User Library, assign virtual MIDI ports and enable the script
+   copy the folder from .zip file to your Ableton Live User Library, assign virtual MIDI ports and enable the script.

 ## Usage